 ‘You’d learn something new in a class or by reading, and it would be something you could see in action in one form or another in the financial markets.
 It inspired a number of my class mates and me to get involved in our own trading to try and gain some practical experience.

-Even before finishing his Honours year, Chris achieved one of his initial career goals by landing a job with the investment bank First NZ Capital in Auckland.
+Even before finishing his honours year, Chris achieved one of his initial career goals by landing a job in the Investment Banking team at First NZ Capital in Auckland.

 ‘At First NZ Capital I was involved in teams working across a range of M&A, capital raising and strategic advisory roles, completing transactions for some of New Zealand’s leading companies, across a broad range of sectors.
 I was working with directors and other senior bankers right from day one.’